bh90210/dron8s/README.md

 # Dron8s

-Yet another Kubernetes plugin for Drone using dynamic [Server Side Apply](https://kubernetes.io/docs/reference/using-api/api-concepts/#server-side-apply) to achieve `kubectl apply -f` parity.
+Yet another Kubernetes plugin for Drone using [dynamic](https://pkg.go.dev/k8s.io/client-go@v0.19.2/dynamic) [Server Side Apply](https://kubernetes.io/docs/reference/using-api/api-concepts/#server-side-apply) to achieve `kubectl apply -f` parity for your CI-CD pipelines.

 ## Features
-* Creates a resources if it does not exist/updates if it does
+* Create resources if they do not exist/update if they do
 * Can handle multiple yaml configs in one file
 * Can handle most resource types<sup>1</sup>
+* In-cluster/Out-of-cluster use
-* In-cluster/Out-of-cluster usage
+* Easy set up, simple usage

-_<sup>1</sup> This plugin use client-go@v0.19.2, while common Kubernetes API will work, some features will not.
+_<sup>1</sup>Using client-go@v0.19.2.
+While common Kubernetes API will work with your cluster, some features will not.
 For more information check the [compatibility matrix](https://github.com/kubernetes/client-go#compatibility-matrix)._

 # [in-cluster](https://github.com/kubernetes/client-go/tree/master/examples/in-cluster-client-configuration) use